-4.5.
-Weizmann dataset - human action
+4.5 Weizmann Dataset-Human Action

 The Weizmann dataset contains 90 video sequences of 9 people, each performing 10 actions.
 Each video sequence in this dataset only consists of a single action.
-To measure the accuracy and timeliness of detection, we performed experiments on longer video sequences which were created by concatenating existing single-action sequences.
-Following [5], we extracted binary masks and computed Euclidean distance transform for frame-level features.
+To measure the accuracy and timeliness of detection, we performed experiments on longer video sequences that were created by concatenating existing single-action sequences.
+Following Gorelick et al. (2007), we extracted binary masks and computed a Euclidean distance transform for frame-level features.
 Frame-level feature vectors were clustered using k-means to create a codebook of 100 temporal words.
 Subsequently, each frame was represented by the ID of the corresponding codebook entry and each segment of a time series was represented by the histogram of temporal words associated with frames inside the segment.